 Kamaru Usman

-Usman began his UFC career in 2015 and quickly became a dominant force in the welterweight division.
-He has a wrestling background.
+Kamaru Usman is a Nigerian mixed martial artist in the UFC.
+Usman is known for his wrestling skills, which he has used greatly in his fights.
+Usman began his UFC career in 2015 and quickly became a dominant force in the welterweight division with his wrestling background.
 Kamaru is a Division One All-American wrestler in college.
 He has used his grappling skills to control his opponents in the octagon.

 Usman’s wrestling has been displayed in many of his UFC fights, including his championship bouts.
 He won the UFC welterweight title in 2019 by defeating Tyron Woodley.
 He has since defended the title several times against top contenders such as Jorge Masvidal and Gilbert Burns.